MrPickleberry/gamereviews/README.md

 Based off of WorldWar1

 * First person shooter game
-* M violence,Weapons,Blood but for a momment on your screen but then gone after a couple of seconds.
+* Rated M for Violence(although its really not all that bad) ,Weapons(each has its own little history session like the smallest gun ever(does absolutely no damage) created by a watch maker.) ,Blood but for a moment on your screen but then gone after a couple of seconds.

 **Bold**